menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_map_test.md

 3. Click view on map
 4. Click a marker
 5. Expected : NHI, Name, Address, Blood Group, Age to be correct (validate this again patient profile)
-6. Expected : Label & dd align in same row
+6. Expected : Label & dropdown align in same row
 7. Expected : Fields to be aligned on top of each other
-8. Expected : Assign button align on the bottom right
+8. Expected : Assign button align on the bottom left

 ### Test 14 - Clicking on Dead patients marker - assign organs dropdown